How to Price Art Right Is a Universal Challenge for Visual Artists

 Buying Art Is a Complex Situation

 Art buyers’ first influence is the visual image.
 Other factors, such as the marketing and mastery of technique, also come into the equation.
-Understanding there is no one answer why someone makes an art purchase is as important as understanding why someone buys your art, specifically.
+Understanding there is no one answer to why someone makes an art purchase is as important as understanding why someone buys your art, specifically.

 Already we can see this is a complicated issue with no easy answers.
 The good news is this is not a subject that needs in-depth research and thought as an everyday task.
 That’s because once you arrive at a pricing scheme that both feels right and is logical to you, you can create a pricing structure or scale to use on a repeat basis.